 How to Include Field Descriptions Inside Email Notifications

-Would you like to include Field Descriptions inside your email notifications?
+Would you like to include field descriptions inside email notifications?
 By default, the {all_fields} includes all form fields and labels that are filled in from the form with the exception of descriptions.
 However, you can easily include descriptions inside email notifications using a small PHP snippet.
 In this tutorial, we’ll walk you through each step on how to achieve this!

 Creating your form